CUG-EMI/EM3DANI/README.md

  (v1.0) pkg> add https://github.com/CUG-EMI/KrylovMethods.jl
  ```

-* **MUMPS.jl** was a *registered* Julia package, but it's not any more and has been renamed as [MUMPSjInv.jl](https://github.com/JuliaInv/MUMPSjInv.jl).
+* **MUMPS.jl** was a *registered* Julia package, but it's not any more and has been renamed to [MUMPSjInv.jl](https://github.com/JuliaInv/MUMPSjInv.jl).
 Therefore, we recommend to add our forked version:

  ```jl
  (v1.0) pkg> add https://github.com/CUG-EMI/MUMPS.jl
  ```

  If you wish to use MUMPS as the linear solver, then you need to build **MUMPS.jl** manually after adding it.
 First, find out where the Julia packages locate.
 By default, on Linux they are at (for example) `/home/username/.julia/packages/`.
 Then go to the MUMPS source folder (for example) `/home/username/.julia/packages/MUMPS/xxxxx/src`, you can find that there are two or three complier options files named like `compiler_options.in` or `compiler_options_XXX.in`.
-There are two options to `Make`: If you have **Intel compiler** (icc, ifort) combined with the **MKL library**, then simply type `Make` from the shell command line; otherwise, you need to have **GNU compiler** (gcc, gfortran) combined with the [OpenBLAS](http://www.openblas.net/) library preinstalled (the [installation of OpenBLAS](https://github.com/xianyi/OpenBLAS/wiki/Installation-Guide) is quite straightforward), and rename the corresponding complier options file `compiler_options_OpenBLAS.in` as `compiler_options.in` before typing `Make`.
+There are two options to `Make`: If you have **Intel compiler** (icc, ifort) combined with the **MKL library**, then simply type `Make` from the shell command line; otherwise, you need to have **GNU compiler** (gcc, gfortran) combined with the [OpenBLAS](http://www.openblas.net/) library preinstalled (the [installation of OpenBLAS](https://github.com/xianyi/OpenBLAS/wiki/Installation-Guide) is quite straightforward), and rename the corresponding complier options file `compiler_options_OpenBLAS.in` to `compiler_options.in` before typing `Make`.

 * **Pardiso.jl** is a *registered* Julia package, thus it can be added simply by typing `add Pardiso` from the Pkg REPL, and it will be built automatically.
 Currently we have only utilized the MKL version of Pardiso, thus you need to have the **MKL library** preinstalled if you want to use
 Pardiso as the linear solver while running EM3DANI (but it does not affect the building process).